vicapow/bart-talk/README.md

     + medium: reading/writing
     + low: code
 + data history
-  - government request for data
+  - government request for data (probably a pdf)
-  - mercurynews
+  - mercurynews website (labeled as a datase)
-  - John Osborn
+  - John Osborn (scrapper)
-  - Ian Johnson
+  - Ian Johnson (formatting)
-  - Antony Courtney
+  - Antony Courtney (union data)

 formatting
 "Developmentaughn, Marcia"

+is it right yet? no. repeat
+okay, now its right. actually, wait, no its not... repeat

-easy to think about (so just look at the data) hard to guess what all will go wrong "so yeah..." pittsburgh data centers, PST -> UTC
+easy to think about "so just look at the data" hard to guess what all will go wrong "so yeah..." pittsburgh data centers, PST -> UTC